DavidKatona/CodeHub/_eventaggregator/04-event-aggregator-settings.md

 toc: false
 ---

-**Event Aggregator Settings** defines a `UObject` settings object for the **Event Aggregator** plugin, allowing users to customize various aspects of the plugin's behaviour.
-These settings include debug and general configurations that users can modify to tailor the plugin to their specific needs.
+**Event Aggregator Settings** defines a `UObject` settings object for the **Event Aggregator** plugin, allowing you to customize various aspects of the plugin's behaviour.
+These settings include debug and general configurations you can modify to tailor the plugin to your specific needs.

 {% highlight c++ %}